Police appeal over 37 stolen gnomes

 An elderly woman has been left "gnome alone" after thieves made off with 37 of the ornaments from her front garden in Angus.

-Police said the gnomes, described as "small" and "the usual gardening" type", were snatched from her home in Arbroath last month.
+Police said the gnomes, described as "small" and "the usual gardening type", were snatched from her home in Arbroath last month.

 They disappeared over the course of a week between 23 and 30 April.